Josephson junction transmission lines as tunable artificial crystals: Josephson junction arrays with two-junction unit cells

 Kinks in the plot appear at the points, where either $\xi_1$ or $\xi_2$ change sign.
 According to Eq.~(\ref{eq:extrema}) this corresponds to switching the position of the minima of $\omega_+(k)$ between $k=0$ and $k=\pi/a$, which can be shown to be realized by a flat (constant in $k$) upper branch $\omega_+(k)$ at these points.

-Tunable inductances as in Fig.~\ref{fig:dispersionLowEnergy} can be achieved by replacing one or both junctions in each unit cell by a SQUID, which consists of two parallel junctions with Josephson energy $E_{\rm J0}$, and which is pierced by a magnetic field $B$.
-The Josephson energy, which is inversely proportional to the Josephson inductance, can then be controlled as $E_{\rm J}=2E_{\rm J0}\cos(2\pi|B|A_{\rm S}/\Phi_0)$.
-Here, $A_{\rm S}$ is the effective area of the SQUID with respect to the $B$-field.
-A design with one junction and one SQUID per unit cell has the advantage that one of the two inductances can be tuned continuously without changing the other inductance.
+Tunable inductances as in Fig.~\ref{fig:dispersionLowEnergy} can be achieved by employing one SQUID (Fig. 1a) or two SQUIDs in each unit cell.
+A design with one junction and one SQUID per unit cell, as shown in Fig. 1a, has the advantage that one of the two Josephson energies, which are inversely proportional to the respective inductances, can be tuned continuously without changing the other Josephson energy.
 A design with two SQUIDs per unit cell has different advantages.
 Clearly, one can then tune both Josephson energies.
 If one chooses different areas $A_{\rm S1}$ and $A_{\rm S2}$ for the two SQUIDs, a change in magnetic field $\Delta B=\Phi_0/A_{\rm S1}$ leaves the Josephson energy of the first SQUID invariant, while it changes that of the second SQUID.
-In this sense, one can tune both Josephson energies independently with only one common magnetic field.
-Thus, this design is preferable in experiments which test many combinations of inductances $(L_{\rm J1}, L_{\rm J2})$, while the aforementioned design is better if one needs a continuous change of one inductance, which might become important for applications.
+In this sense, one can tune both Josephson energies independently with only one common magnetic field\cite{prl2006corlevi}.
+Thus, this design is preferable in experiments which test many combinations of Josephson inductances $(L_{\rm J1}, L_{\rm J2})$, while the aforementioned design is better if one needs a continuous change of one inductance, which might become important for applications.